DavidAnson/markdownlint/doc/Rules.md

     ## ATX style H2

-The setext_with_atx doc style allows atx-style headers of level 3 or more in documents with setext style headers:
+The setext_with_atx and settext_with_atx_closed doc styles allows atx-style headers of level 3 or more in documents with setext style headers:

     Setext style H1
     ===============